suyash-nexxt/algortihms/README.md

 57 - Remove last duplicate\
 58 - reverse string using stack\
 59 - check opening closing braces using stack\
-60 - two sum with sorted list using two pointers
+60 - two sum with sorted list using two pointers\
+61 - Flip to zeroes